Firstly, an image showing the Cosmos according to the Sumerian mythology:

 Primordial Sea (Nammu)

-The Primordial Sea/Ocean (Nammu) is the Universe: uncreated, eternal and infinite, enclosing the creatress matter for all that will come into being, primeval amniotic fluid that has given form to all that has been, that is and that will be.
+The Primordial Sea/Ocean (Nammu) is the Universe: uncreated, eternal and infinite, enclosing the creatress matter of all that will come into being, primeval amniotic fluid that has given form to all that has been, that is and that will be.
 The Earth (Ki) is the plane/circle passing through the Ecliptic, and the Zodiac surrounding it.
-The Terrestrial Ocean (Abzu) is the “whirlpool” produced by the orbits of the other planets of the Solar System.
-The Sky (An) is the starry sky above/north of the Solar System.
+The Terrestrial Ocean (Abzu) is the “whirlpool” produced by the orbits of the planets of the Solar System.
+The Sky (An) is the Starry Sky above/north of the Solar System.
 Hell (Kur: another proof that the Kur of which I spoke in my previous article is indeed the burial mound/realm of death) is the Starry Sky under/south of the Solar System.

 Finally, the known myth about Baldr’s death: the dreams premonitory of his death, the oath imposed to all living creatures to not harm him, the deities that jokingly try to harm him knowing his invulnerability, his eventual death by the hands of Höðr, the search in Hel to bring him back and the cry of all the living and dead creatures to allow his return to the world of the living.